sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
 This assignment was just adding on from what we did above so the code wasn't bad.
 We already wired an OLED screen so I didn't need to fix my wiring at all and I had some code from that assignment so I knew how to turn it on and get it to print.
+I added lines from my previous OLED assignment and with some help from my neighbors I was able to get the code working correctly.

 # CAD